dbekaert/RAiDER/WeatherModels.md

 ------

 ## 2. ECMWF weather models (ERA5, ERA5T, ERAI, HRES)
-The European Centre for Medium-Range Weather Forecasts (__[ECMWF](https://www.ecmwf.int/)__) provides a number of different weather models, including both reanalysis and real-time models.
+The Copernicus Climate Data Store (CDS) provides access to the European Centre for Medium-Range Weather Forecasts (__[ECMWF](https://www.ecmwf.int/)__)  provides a number of different weather models, including ERA5 and ERA5T reanalysis models.

+The ECMWF provides access to both reanalysis and real-time prediction models.
 You can read more information about their reanalysis models __[here](https://www.ecmwf.int/en/research/climate-reanalysis)__ and real-time model __[here](https://www.ecmwf.int/en/forecasts/datasets/catalogue-ecmwf-real-time-products)__.
 ECMWF models are global, with horizontal resolution of about 30 km for ERA-I, ERA-5, and ERA-5T, and 6 km for Hi-RES.
 All of these models come in a global projection (EPSG 4326, WGS-84).

-ECMWF requires a license agreement to be able to access, download, and use their products.
-Instructions for completing this process is below.

-### Accessing ERA5 and ERA5T weather reanalysis products
+### Accessing ERA5 and ERA5T weather reanalysis products from Copernicus CDS
 1. Create an account on the Copernicus servers __[here](https://cds.climate.copernicus.eu/user)__
 2. Confirm your email, etc.
 3. Install the public API key and client as instructed __[here](https://cds.climate.copernicus.eu/api-how-to)__: